 Accelerators provide a new revenue stream for businesses.

-Accelerators enable customers to rapidly write to the Veres One blockchain while creating a new income stream for existing businesses.
+Accelerators enable customers to rapidly write to the Veres One ledger while creating a new income stream for existing businesses.

 Examples of Accelerators include registrars, governments, credential issuers, and digital wallet providers.